Understanding your 2022 land valuation

 Information is available to help you better understand your land valuation and local property market.

 How your valuation is calculated

 Our guide to land valuations in Queensland explains what is included on your notice, how land is valued and what you can do if you disagree with your valuation.

-- your local area was not valued this year (see the list above)—in this case, your current land valuation remains in effect until the next valuation is issued
+Refer to the list above to check if your local government area was valued this year.
+If not, your most recent land valuation remains in effect until the next valuation is issued.

 If you have any concerns, contact us.

 If you don’t agree with your new valuation, and can provide information to demonstrate it is incorrect, you may lodge an objection within 60 days of the issue date of the valuation notice.